sedyh/x-ui-exporter/README.md

 ## Features

-- **Online users**: Tracks the total number of online users.
+- **Online Monitoring**: Tracks the number of online users per 3X-UI instance.
-- **Clients up/down**: Tracks total uploaded/downloaded bytes per client.
-- **Inbounds up/down**: Tracks total uploaded/downloaded bytes per inbound.
+- **Traffic Metrics**: Tracks total uploaded/downloaded bytes per client or inbound.
-- **XRay version**: Provides XRay version used by 3X-UI.
+- **3X-UI Monitoring**: Provides XRay version and another metrics from 3X-UI.
-- **System status**: Tracks metrics about 3X-UI panel resources usage.
+- **Version and Start Time Information**: Includes core version information and whether the core service has started successfully.
+- **Configurable via Environment Variables and Command-line Arguments**: Allows customization and configuration through both environment variables and command-line arguments, making it easy to adjust settings.
+- **Support for Multiple Architectures**: Docker images are available for multiple architectures, including AMD64 and ARM64, ensuring compatibility across various deployment environments.
+- **Optional BasicAuth Protection**: Provides the option to secure the metrics endpoint with BasicAuth, adding an additional layer of security.
+- **Integration with Prometheus**: Designed to integrate seamlessly with Prometheus, facilitating easy setup and configuration for monitoring 3X-UI panel.
+- **Simplifies VPN Monitoring**: By providing a wide range of metrics, it simplifies the process of monitoring and managing
+  VPN services, enhancing visibility into system performance and user activity.

 ## Metrics